Management Consulting and Engineering

-Learn MoreOperating in regions where heritage quarters, monuments, and structures contribute invaluable character, history, and culture, IS provides deep expertise in preservation, restoration and rehabilitation.
-The IS team renovated heritage structures built with natural stone, timber, and other materials, upgrading their strength and serviceability while keeping their architectural character intact.
+Learn MoreOperating in regions where heritage quarters, monuments, and structures contribute invaluable character, history, and culture, IS-CEM provides expertise in preservation, restoration and rehabilitation.
+We renovated heritage structures built with natural stone, timber, and other materials, addressing strength and serviceability while preserving architectural character.

-In Magic Kingdom at Disney World, Florida, Splash Mountain provides a boat ride on a varying rail track that ends with a chute in a body of water.
-While the exterior finish material portrays a rocky mountain, the entire ride rests on a steel structure that was designed to sustain repeated loading, vibration, and fatigue.
-An intricate optimization analysis was performed.
+In Magic Kingdom at Disney World, Florida, Splash Mountain, for decades, provided a boat ride on a varying rail track that ended with a chute in a body of water.
+While the exterior finish material portrayed a rocky mountain, the entire ride rested on a steel structure that was designed to sustain repeated loading, vibration, and fatigue, supported by an intricate optimization analysis.

-The design and construction of facilities in cold regions such as Alaska, USA, requires special handling from concept development to execution.
-Severe weather conditions were taken into account in material properties, types of loading, soil conditions subjected to freezing and thawing, and transportation.
-The team designed docking cells for the maritime transport of steel modules under construction loads, environmental and ice load when the ocean surface freezes.
+Cold region design and construction requires specialty from concept development to execution.
+Our experts account for severe weather conditions in material properties, loading, and soils subjected to freezing and thawing.
+The docking cells were designed for the transport of steel modules under construction loads, environmental and ice load when the ocean surface freezes.
 Works were designed and performed under strict environmental considerations.

 Disney World's Tower of Terror was designed by the team to include a free fall drop of visitors inside an elevator.
 To provide the required thrill level, the tower stands 190 feet tall with the look of a beat-up hotel.
 A full non-linear dynamic analysis was performed to simulate the drops and its effects on the structure including shock, vibration, and fatigue.